Ajanta Caves: Cave 24

 Cave 24 is like Cave 21, unfinished but much larger.
 It features the second largest monastery hall (29.3 × 29.3 m) after Cave 4.
 The cave 24 monastery has been important to scholarly studies of the site because it shows how multiple crews of workers completed their objectives in parallel.
 The cell construction began as soon as the aisle had been excavated and while the main hall and sanctum were under construction.
 The construction of Cave 24 was planned in 467 CE, but likely started in 475 CE, with support from Buddhabhadra, then abruptly ended in 477 with the sponsor king Harisena's death.
 It is significant in having one of the most complex capitals on a pillar at the Ajanta site, an indication of how the artists excelled and continuously improved their sophistication as they worked with the rock inside the cave.
 The artists carved fourteen complex miniature figures on the central panel of the right center porch pillar, while working in dim light in a cramped cave space.
 The medallion reliefs in Cave 24 similarly show loving couples and anthropomorphic arts, rather than flowers of earlier construction.
 Cave 24's sanctum has a seated Buddha in pralamba-padasana.

 Cave 25

 Cave 25 is a monastery.
 Its hall (11.37 × 12.24 m) is similar to other monasteries, but has no sanctum, includes an enclosed courtyard and is excavated at an upper level.

 Cave 26 (5th century CE)

 Cave 26 is a worship hall (chaityagriha, 25.34 × 11.52 m) similar in plan to Cave 19.
 It is much larger and with elements of a vihara design.
 An inscription states that a monk Buddhabhadra and his friend minister serving king of Asmaka gifted this vast cave.
 The inscription includes a vision statement and the aim to make "a memorial on the mountain that will endure for as long as the moon and the sun continue", translates Walter Spink.
 It is likely that the builders focussed on sculpture, rather than paintings, in Cave 26 because they believed stone sculpture will far more endure than paintings on the wall.

-The cave drew upon the experiences in building Cave 10, with attached wings similar to the ancient Cave 12 Hinayana-style vihara.
-The Cave 26 complex has two upper stories and it shows evidence that four wings of the cave were planned, but these were abandoned and only the carved Buddhas on the right and left wall were completed.